Our Advisory Panel is a group of eight independent people who are experts in the fields of healthcare, patient safety and safety investigations.

-Farrah Pradhan is currently a lay member with the Medicines and Healthcare products Regulatory Agency (MHRA).
-She works as the Invited Reviews Manager for the Royal College of Obstetricians and Gynaecologists and supports a team of lay assessors along with clinicians.
+Farrah Pradhan works as the Invited Reviews Manager for the Royal College of Obstetricians and Gynaecologists and supports a team of lay assessors along with clinicians.
+Farrah is currently undertaking an MSc in Patient Safety with Imperial College London.
 She is committed to working with stakeholders to influence the work of healthcare organisations to improve and maintain standards for members of the public.

 Dr Joe Rafferty

 Dr Joe Rafferty is the Chief Executive of Mersey Care NHS Trust.
 Previously, he was Director of Commissioning Development for NHS North West, working on design and delivery of elements of the Liberating the NHS commissioning reforms.
 Included in the HSJ’s list of 100 most influential people in health, Joe has been championing Expert by Experience as a major driver for transformation.

 Dr Suzanne Shale is an independent consultant in ethics, healthcare leadership and patient safety.
 Suzanne chairs the UK’s leading patient safety charity, Action Against Medical Accidents (AvMA).
 Her current portfolio of work focuses on improving workplace cultures in order to promote staff wellbeing and better patient care, and enhancing organisational responses to healthcare harm.
 She is a non-executive director of Oxleas NHS Foundation Trust and a member of the Department of Health and Social Care’s Independent Reconfiguration Panel.
 She also chairs the London Policing Ethics Panel.